 The Industrial Revolution – The Age of The Machine

-The baton had now been passed from Descartes, Galileo and Newton to Richard Trevithick, Josiah Wedgwood and Benjamin Franklin.
-Scienctia Nuova officially became science and because it worked its authority was questioned less and less.
-More cities were born out of the increasing industrialisation as peasants abandoned the land to become urban participants in the new dream.
-Out of this technological revolution emerged factories, steam-engines, cars, clocks and rockets.
-So man’s success was undoubted and the sophistication of what he could do continued to be re-defined.
+The baton had now been passed from Descartes, Galileo and Newton to Richard Trevithick, Josiah Wedgwood, and Benjamin Franklin.
+Scientia Nuova officially became science and because it worked, its authority was questioned less and less.
+More cities were born out of the increasing industrialisation, as peasants abandoned the land to become urban participants in the new dream.
+Out of this technological revolution emerged factories, steam-engines, cars, clocks, and rockets.
+So, man’s success was undoubted and the sophistication of what he could do continued to be re-defined.
 However, the question concerning the great ‘Designer’ was still being raised but it was increasingly falling on deaf ears.
 Science’s central role was being considered indisputable.
 There was now a mistrust of philosophers such as Kant and Hume who had dared to question the morality and ‘truth’ that science was unveiling.
 Science was now a wilful adolescent, demanding its autonomy.

-The essence of their insights and revelations is that (a) We have to be more than our genes as we only have around 30,000 genes underwriting all human function.
+The essence of their insights and revelations is that (a) we must be more than our genes as we only have around 30,000 genes underwriting all human function.
 Since the human machine is performing billions of activities, how is it possible if we are simply driven by our genes?
-In addition, the number of genes of human beings (30,000) is about the same as mice!
-Even rice has more genes than humans!! (b) Currently there is so much that neuro-science is teaching us about ourselves and much of that relates to philosophies and principles we have largely thrown away.
+In addition, the number of genes of human beings (30,000) is about the same as mice.
+Even rice has more genes than humans!! (b) Currently there is so much that neuroscience is teaching us about ourselves and much of that relates to philosophies and principles we have largely thrown away.
 Maybe it’s time we reviewed the way we are living and what we deem to be sacred?
 Ask yourself this question: is our current model of the world working?
 Has science, beyond its obvious splendour and convenience, truly brought us peace and happiness?